When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Related Work

 \textbf{\textit{Empirical Studies on Hugging Face.}} Hugging Face has become a central platform for hosting and sharing machine learning models, and several studies have examined its ecosystem from different perspectives.
-Ait et al. ~\cite{ait2024hfcommunity,ait2025suitability} developed the HFCommunity tool to mine Hugging Face repositories and evaluated the platform’s reliability as a research data source, while Suryani et al. ~\cite{suryani2025model} constructed a dataset of Hugging Face model card metadata.
+Ait et al.~\cite{ait2024hfcommunity,ait2025suitability} developed the HFCommunity tool to mine Hugging Face repositories and evaluated the platform’s reliability as a research data source, while Suryani et al.~\cite{suryani2025model} constructed a dataset of Hugging Face model card metadata.
 Research has also explored the evolution and characteristics of models on the platform.
-Castaño et al. ~\cite{castano2024analyzing} analyzed the growth and maintenance activities of Hugging Face models, reporting exponential model growth and showing that maintenance is primarily perfective.
-Laufer et al. ~\cite{laufer2025anatomy} studied model evolution from an evolutionary biology perspective and found strong family resemblance among models, where sibling models are often more similar than parent–child models.
-Ajibode et al. ~\cite{ajibode2025towards} further highlighted inconsistencies and the lack of standardization in model naming.
-Other work examines security, sustainability, and software engineering aspects of the ecosystem.
-Kathikar et al. ~\cite{kathikar2023assessing} identified critical vulnerabilities in open-source AI repositories and showed that they can propagate to downstream repositories.
-Castaño et al. ~\cite{castano2024lessons,castano2023exploring} investigated the environmental impact of models and reported low and non-standardized carbon emission disclosures on Hugging Face.
-From a software engineering perspective, Jiang et al. ~\cite{jiang2023empirical} conducted an empirical study on pretrained model reuse and proposed a reuse decision workflow, while González et al. ~\cite{gonzalez2025cataloguing} introduced an automated cataloging framework to align model descriptions with software engineering tasks.
-Despite these efforts, there is still a lack of studies that systematically analyze user comments on Hugging Face to understand community perceptions of both GLLMs and MLLMs.
+Castaño et al.~\cite{castano2024analyzing} analyzed the growth and maintenance activities of Hugging Face models, reporting exponential model growth and showing that maintenance is primarily perfective.
+Laufer et al.~\cite{laufer2025anatomy} studied model evolution from an evolutionary biology perspective and found strong family resemblance among models, where sibling models are often more similar than parent–child models.
+Ajibode et al.~\cite{ajibode2025towards} further highlighted inconsistencies and the lack of standardization in model naming.
+Castaño et al.~\cite{castano2026machine} found that model maintenance on Hugging Face is dominated by output data and metadata management rather than code changes, with model weight modifications declining relative to documentation and configuration updates in later lifecycle stages.
+Chen et al.~\cite{chen2026first} further constructed an AI supply chain covering 1.82 million models and found that 96\% of models contain at least one missing or incorrect critical metadata field, while operations such as fine-tuning and quantization can significantly affect risk propagation.